Battle of the Bulge: Drafting the offensive

-Hitler felt that his mobile reserves allowed him to mount one major offensive.
+Hitler felt that his mobile reserves allowed him to mount one offensive.
 Although he realized nothing significant could be accomplished in the Eastern Front, he still believed an offensive against the Western Allies, whom he considered militarily inferior to the Red Army, would have some chances of success.
 Hitler believed he could split the Allied forces and compel the Americans and British to settle for a separate peace, independent of the Soviet Union.
 Success in the west would give the Germans time to design and produce more advanced weapons (such as jet aircraft, new U-boat designs and super-heavy tanks) and permit the concentration of forces in the east.
-After the war ended, this assessment was generally viewed as unrealistic, given Allied air superiority throughout Europe and their ability to continually disrupt German offensive operations.
+After the war ended, this assessment was generally viewed as unrealistic, given Allied air superiority throughout Europe and their ability continually to disrupt German offensive operations.

 Hitler's plan called for a Blitzkrieg attack through the weakly defended Ardennes, mirroring the successful German offensive there during the Battle of France in 1940, and aimed at splitting the armies along the U.S.-British lines and capturing Antwerp.
-The plan banked on unfavorable weather, including heavy fog and low-lying clouds, which would minimize the Allied air advantage.
-Hitler originally set the offensive for late November, before the anticipated start of the Russian winter offensive.
+The plan banked on unfavorable weather, including thick fog and low-lying clouds, which would minimize the Allied air advantage.
+Hitler originally set the offensive for late November, before the anticipated start of the Soviet Vistula–Oder offensive.
 The disputes between Montgomery and Bradley were well known, and Hitler hoped he could exploit this disunity.
-If the attack were to succeed in capturing Antwerp, four complete armies would be trapped without supplies behind German lines.
+If the attack were to succeed in capturing Antwerp, four armies would be trapped without supplies behind German lines.